 It’s become quite effective and quite efficient.
-And that being said, the downside is that it’s challenging, but the upside of it is it’s well invested work, because we are truly being able to save our students money.
+And that being said, the downside is that it’s challenging, but the upside of it is it’s well invested work, because we are truly being able to save our students money and help them with their credit needs through SoFi.
 We are being able to offer our faculty professional development opportunities, where we really see them take ownership back for their own expertise as being experts in their field.

 And recognizing and really kind of flourishing under that new-found confidence in their field of expertise.
 And I think I’m just about out of time.
 I just wanted to mention that Jenny Parks was also supposed to be here, she has done a faculty study that she has gathered some data that I think Karen can share, or I could share some later if anyone’s interested.
 That she will also be posting to the list serve, soon.
 So, thank you.

 Karen L: Thanks, Karen and thanks for that reminder.
 I’ll find the link that Jenny wanted to share.
 Now, I would like to turn things over to Dawn.